fluentio/Fluent/README.md

 After that just need to inherit the class `RxHub<T>`(specifying the `View` it will connect with) and override the `connect(view: T)` method with the binds to `RxJobs` you need.

+We have already implemented the `disconnect()` method to release resources by disposing all the bound jobs.

 ```kotlin
 class LoginHub @Inject constructor(
     private val doGoogleLoginJob: RxJob<Intent>,